Conker's Bad Fur Day: Sales

+Reception

 Conker's Bad Fur Day received critical acclaim, with an aggregate review score of 92 out of 100 at Metacritic based on reviews from 19 critics.
 Claimed IGN editor Matt Casamassina in his 9.9/10 review, "not only is it quite possibly the most hilarious title ever created, but the selection of crude jokes, over-the-top violence and sexual content featured is only one-upped by the game's remarkably deep, well-paced level design, tightly knitted control mechanics, beautiful graphics and amazing sound quality."

 Many publications and websites declared the graphics were the best on the Nintendo 64.
 Chris Slate of Next Generation wrote the title has the usual Rare qualities of "top-notch graphics" and "incredible worlds".
 Official Nintendo Magazine described even the gross-out levels as "drop dead gorgeous", and exclaimed the "amazing detail on the brilliant film spoof stages take our beloved N64 to new heights of visual pleasure".
 Critics noted that the game featured a number of technical effects that were uncommon at the time, especially for a Nintendo 64 game, such as "varied and crisp" textures, dynamic shadowing, coloured lighting, large areas with a long draw distance, no distance fog, detailed facial animations, lip syncing, and individually rendered fingers on some characters.
 GameSpot went so far as to say that the game "makes other Nintendo 64 games look like 16-bit software".
 Casamassina praised the detailed 3D worlds, "fantastic" texture work, and cute character designs.
 He remarked that "Conker himself is equipped with an in-game facial animation system that realistically portrays his different moods as he travels the lands.
 When he's scared, he looks it, and when he's pissed off players will actually be able to see his teeth showing in a frown".
 Reviewers noted occasional frame rate drops, but most agreed they did not interfere with the gameplay.

 The game's audio and diverse vocal track were widely praised.
 Critics credited the voice acting for its different accents and styles, with "cleverly lewd" scripts and "dead-on" movie spoofs; Nintendojo noted certain voices sounding identical to film characters being spoofed.
 The soundtrack was praised for sounding clear for a cartridge title, its use of arrangement variation based on player location, and rich and creative instrumentation.
 Reviewers also highlighted the high number of sound effects, such as Conker's footsteps changing sound effects step-by-step, and how they benefitted the settings.